spacetx/starfish/README.rst

 Installation
 ------------

-starfish supports python 3.7 and above and can easily be installed from PyPI:
+starfish supports python 3.8-11 and can easily be installed from PyPI:

 .. code-block:: bash

     $ pip install starfish[napari]

-`For more detailed installation instructions, see here <https://spacetx-starfish.readthedocs.io/en/latest/installation/>`_.
+`Some operating systems might need different dependencies for napari.
+For more detailed installation instructions, see here <https://spacetx-starfish.readthedocs.io/en/latest/installation/>`_.

 Python Version Notice
 ---------------------

-starfish will be dropping support for python 3.6 in the next release due to minimum python=3.7 version requirements in upstream dependencies.
+starfish will be dropping support for python 3.8 in the next release due to minimum python=3.9 version requirements in upstream dependencies.

 Contributing
 ------------